Chad's new military rulers name prime minister, opposition cries foul

-Chad's new military rulers named Albert Pahimi Padacke as prime minister of a transitional government on Monday a week after President Idriss Deby's battlefield death- an appointment quickly dismissed by an oppositionleader.
+N’DJAMENA (Reuters) - Chad’s new military rulers named Albert Pahimi Padacke as prime minister of a transitional government on Monday a week after President Idriss Deby’s battlefield death - an appointment quickly dismissed by an opposition leader.

 A military council seized power after Deby was killed as he visited troops fighting rebels on April 19.
 Opposition politicians have called the military takeover a coup, and one said on Monday the army had no right to pick a premier.